Maternal Health

 Corporations making baby formula and other breastmilk substitutes sometimes take advantage of new mothers, promising health benefits that are simply false or even demoralizing to mothers who choose to breastfeed.

-Helen Keller’s Assessment and Research on Child Feeding team works to strengthen policies to require that companies convey accurate nutritional information about food products marketed for infants and children, with the aim of protecting children and empowering mothers with the information they need to make vital decisions for their families.
+Helen Keller works to strengthen policies to require that companies convey accurate nutritional information about food products marketed for infants and children, with the aim of protecting children and empowering mothers with the information they need to make vital decisions for their families.
 In Cambodia, for example, our research helped strengthening a policy to protect families from predatory promotion of infant formula.
 Further, our team helped the government train monitors to enforce this policy.

 The power of vitamin A

 Vitamin A is critical to developing children’s growing bodies.
-It helps maintain clear vision, prevents blindness, and builds children’s immune systems so that they are strong enough to fight common childhood illnesses like colds, flu, malaria, and diarrhea.
-For children who do not have regular access to vitamin A through foods such as carrots, sweet potatoes, milk, egg yolks, and mangos, Helen Keller works with ministries of health to strengthen health systems to make sure children under the age of five get twice yearly vitamin A supplements.
+It helps maintain clear vision, prevents blindness, and builds children’s immune systems so that they are strong enough to fight childhood illnesses like diarrhea, pneumonia and malaria.
+For children who do not regularly consume adequate levels of vitamin A in their diets, Helen Keller works with ministries of health to strengthen health systems to make sure children under the age of five get twice yearly vitamin A supplements.
+Last year, we helped reach more than 35 million children in 13 countries across Africa with two doses of vitamin A.

 Improving access to quality foods

-Even when people have enough food satisfy hunger, they do not always have foods that provide all the nutrients required for optimal health.
-By providing women with the tools and support they need to grow a home garden, we empower them to keep nutritious foods on the table, when buying so may be too costly.
+Even when people have enough food to satisfy hunger, they do not always have foods that provide all the nutrients required for optimal health.
+By providing women with the tools and support they need to grow a home garden, we empower them to keep nutritious foods on the table, when buying these may be too costly.
 We also support women to sell surplus produce at markets, so they can not only grow foods but livelihoods.
-Giving women earning power adds value to their home and community and ensuring them a place at the table in vital home and community decisions.
+Giving women earning power adds value to their home and community and ensuring them vital role in home and community decisions.
+In 2023, we supported more than 100,900 women with education and tools to grow, prepare, and sell micronutrient-rich foods.

 Your gift can ensure every child has the opportunity to realize their true potential.